adibarra/enchant-tweaker/README.md

 <summary> View Enhanced Enchantments </summary>

 ### More Binding
 Enabling this tweak will allow Curse of Binding to scale with enchantment level.
 Higher levels will decrease the chance of the item dropping on death.
-The effect maxes out at Curse of Binding X, Binding I is kept the same as vanilla.
-Formula: `Drop Chance = 1.0 + step - step * bindingLevel`.
+With the default step of 0.1, each level after Binding I adds 10 percentage points of retention: Binding X reaches 90% retention, while Binding XI reaches the formula's 100% retention clamp.
+Changing `more_binding_step` changes the level at which the clamp is reached.
+Binding I keeps vanilla's 100% drop chance.
+Formula: `Drop Chance = clamp(1.0 + step - step * bindingLevel, 0.0, 1.0)`.
 The step is configurable (default 0.1).

 ### More Blast Protection
 Enabling this tweak will replace the additive blast protection knockback formula with multiplicative scaling.
-Knockback never reaches zero.
+With a base between 0 and 1, knockback approaches but never reaches zero; a base of 0 reduces it to zero at any positive level.
+A base of 1 preserves knockback, while a base above 1 increases it with each level.
 Formula: `Knockback = knockback * base^level`.
 The base is configurable (default 0.85, meaning 15% reduction per level).

 ### More Channeling
 Enabling this tweak will allow Channeling to scale with enchantment level.
 Channeling I only works during thunderstorms.
 Channeling II will allow Channeling to work during rain.
 No scaling for higher levels.

 ### More Fire Protection
 Enabling this tweak will replace the additive fire protection duration formula with multiplicative scaling.
-Fire duration never reaches zero.
+With a base between 0 and 1, fire duration approaches but never reaches zero; a base of 0 reduces it to zero at any positive level.
+A base of 1 preserves fire duration, while a base above 1 increases it with each level.
 Formula: `Duration = duration * base^level`.
 The base is configurable (default 0.85, meaning 15% reduction per level).

 ### More Flame
 Enabling this tweak will allow Flame to scale with enchantment level.
 Flame I lasts 5 seconds.
 Each additional level adds extra burn time.
-Continues scaling for higher levels (uncapped).
+Continues scaling for higher levels subject to a safety cap.
 Formula: `Burn Duration = 5 + per_level * (flameLevel - 1)`.
 The per-level increment is configurable (default 2).

 ### More Infinity
 **Overrides BowInfinityFix.** Enabling this tweak will allow Infinity to scale with enchantment level.
 Lets bows with Infinity have a chance at shooting without consuming an arrow.
 Continues scaling for higher levels (capped at 100% chance).
 Formula: `Free Arrow Chance = pct * infinityLevel`.
 The per-level percentage is configurable (default 0.03, meaning +3% per level).